Ransomware vs. Ransomware Attack?

 From the moment that the ransomware has been distributed, ransomware removal and recovery is needed, as all the data is now encrypted.
 This is normally the same operation, as one of the best methods to recover a host is to reinstall a “clean” OS.
 However, data is not the only thing that needs to be “recovered” – as all of the credentials, secrets, API keys and private keys could also have already been compromised, they should also be regenerated to ensure that the ransomware attack won’t hit again.

 Why Ransomware Attacks Became so Prevalent

-According to the most recent Data Breach Investigations Report (DBIR), ransomware accounts for 70% of malware related breaches, and with 25% of all data breaches – it is the fastest growing hacking “trend”.
+According to the most recent Data Breach Investigations Report (DBIR), ransomware accounts for 70% of malware-related breaches, and for 25% of all data breaches – it is the fastest-growing hacking “trend”.